When I’m grill shopping, I never want to compromise on quality for the sake of price and end up with the easy-bake oven of barbecues.

 TheE3001 Grillin’ Pro offers 40,800 BTUs of total grilling power over a roomy 438 square inches.
 This is slightly smaller than the Char-Broil in our top spot, but nothing so significant that you’re really going to notice.
 It also has a 192 square inch warming rack, which is great for toasting buns, and a nice 12,000 BTU side burner, which I like for grilling up some onions for burners or hot dogs.

 The construction on the Char-Griller is also a highlight.
 It’s made of durable steel in a matte black powder coated finish with pop up side shelves for easy prep work.
+Built to last.

 Built-in utensil hooks make it convenient to store just about any tool you need to make grilling easy and efficient when you have a hungry horde of family waiting for a rack of ribs or the next steak.